 Deadline: February 15, 2016

-The Program Committee invites CLAH members to submit panel proposals for the meetings to be held in New York City, January 2-5, 2015.
+The Program Committee invites CLAH members to submit panel proposals for the meetings to be held in Atlanta, January 7-10, 2016.
 Panels should include three or four papers, one discussant, and a chair.
 Individual paper proposals will be considered, but their acceptance will depend on ﬁnding an appropriate session for them.
-The deadline for submission of proposals to the CLAH (and to the AHA) is February 15, 2014.
+The deadline for submission of proposals to the CLAH (and to the AHA) is February 15, 2015.
 Session organizers must submit their proposal to the AHA Confex System and then forward a PDF or Word document copy of the proof of their session, with full paper and participant information, to the CLAH Program Committee.
 (The AHA does not forward session information to the CLAH).
 For more information on submitting proposals, see FAQ: Organizing CLAH Sessions.
 Please note, panels not accepted by the AHA will still be considered by the CLAH program committee.
 These decisions are typically sent out in August.

 To submit a proposal, follow BOTH steps below: